 One of my daughters loves remoulade so much, she asked for a batch of homemade remoulade for her birthday last week!
-We’ll eat it on just about anything, but her favorite way is with Easy Oven Fries .
+We’ll eat it on just about anything, but her favorite way is with easy oven fries (cut potatoes into cubes or spears, drizzle with olive oil, salt, pepper and fresh chopped rosemary and bake at 425 until light golden brown).

 What is remoulade?
 It is a French sauce made from mayonnaise, vinegar, mustard, fresh herbs and finely chopped pickles (cornichons).
-Her first taste of remoulade was eating lunch riverside years ago at Huey’s in Savannah, Georgia and she’s been in love ever since.
+Her first taste of remoulade was at a riverside lunch years ago at Huey’s in Savannah, Georgia and she’s been in love ever since.
 Most people go to Huey’s for the bloody Marys, muffalettas and the beignets.
 Not my child, it’s for the remoulade!

 By the way, if you go to Huey’s, (in Savannah or it’s home New Orleans) don’t pass up the bloody Marys, muffalettas and the beignets ~ they are the best!
 Just make sure you ask for extra remoulade!